AlbinEriksson/WaveLand-ASL/README.md

  * Nightmares
    * Entering
    * Exiting
+ * Boss fight
+   * Killing the final boss (the end of most run categories)
  * Sword
    * Collecting sword on the cliff, and not in the boss fight
+ * Savior
+   * When you hit the wraith with the sword

 ## How to install
 ### In LiveSplit